makeabilitylab/makeabilitylabwebsite/README.md

 git tag <my version number>
 git push --tags
 ```
 This will cause that tag to deploy to production.
-TODO: how can we verify that the deployment to production was completed?
-Do we get an email?
+To verify that the code has actually been pushed to production, view the `buildlog.txt` [here](https://makeabilitylab.cs.washington.edu/logs/buildlog.txt).

 ## Versioning
 We will using semantic versioning when adding tags to push to production.
 The table below gives instructions for how semantic labeling works.
 More information is available [here](https://docs.npmjs.com/getting-started/semantic-versioning).